plitc/fuju/README.md

        * execute pkg update / pkg upgrade or portupgrade
        * write logger info

+* force-freebsd-jail
+       * when the unexpected error has occurred

 * exclude.conf (freebsd only)
    * ignores the listed freebsd jails